-On May 5, 2011, the IRS filed proofs of Claim against the Debtor in the amount of \$807,243,827.91 (the "IRS Claims"), of which \$807,242,027.91 is asserted as an unsecured Priority Tax Claim, and \$, is asserted as a General Unsecured Claim.
+On May 5, 2011, the IRS filed proofs of Claim against the Debtor in the amount of \$807,243,827.91 (the "IRS Claims"), of which \$807,242,027.91 is asserted as an unsecured Priority Tax Claim, and \$1,800.00 is asserted as a General Unsecured Claim.
 As discussed in Article III.A.5 below, the Debtor believes these Claims should be valued at \$0, and commenced an adversary proceeding seeking a declaratory judgment to that effect (the "IRS Adversary Proceeding").
 On June 14, 2011, in accordance with the Claims Objection Procedures Order, the Debtor filed an objection to the IRS Claims [Docket No. 311] (the "IRS Claims Objection").
-The hearing in the Bankruptcy Court in respect of the IRS Claims Objection is currently scheduled for July 25, 2011.
 Additional information with respect to the IRS Claims may be found in Article III.A.5 below.

-In accordance with the Claims Objection Procedures Order, on June 14, 2011, the Debtor filed in the Bankruptcy Court sixteen omnibus objections to approximately 3,680 duplicative, unsubstantiated, misclassified and late-Filed Claims, for hearing by the Bankruptcy Court on July 19, 2011.
-On July 6, 2011, the Debtor filed in the Bankruptcy Court a seventeenth omnibus objection to approximately 45 duplicative, unsubstantiated, misclassified and late-Filed Claims for hearing by the Bankruptcy Court on August 12, 2011.
-Upon resolution of these Claims objections, the Debtor expects that over 3,700 of the Claims against the Debtor's estate shall be expunged.
+In accordance with the Claims Objection Procedures Order, on June 14, 2011, the Debtor filed in the Bankruptcy Court sixteen omnibus objections to approximately 3,679 duplicative, unsubstantiated, misclassified and late-Filed Claims, for hearing by the Bankruptcy Court on July 19, 2011.
+On July 6, 2011, the Debtor filed in the Bankruptcy Court a seventeenth omnibus objection to approximately 45 duplicative, unsubstantiated and late-Filed Claims for hearing by the Bankruptcy Court on August 10, 2011.
+On July 19, 2011, the Bankruptcy Court entered orders granting the Debtor's first sixteen omnibus objections to Claims, reclassifying two Claims and expunging 3,665 Claims.
+On August 10, 2011, the Bankruptcy Court entered (i) second orders granting the Debtor's fourth and eleventh omnibus objection to Claims as to objections to specific Claims that had been adjourned from the July 19, 2011, hearing date to the August 10, 2011, hearing date, and (ii) an order granting the Debtor's seventeenth omnibus objections to Claims, expunging 48 Claims.
+Upon resolution of these Claims objections, approximately 3,713 Claims against the Debtor's estate were expunged.